 5. Find your local shelter’s “Wish List.”

-Even on the tightest budget, it is possible to teach your children to care for others.
+Even on the tightest budget, it is possible to teach your children to care for others by using these simple ways to make a difference with just a few dollars.
 And soon, these simple acts of kindness will develop into habits of compassion and empathy.

 - 7 Habits of Highly Frugal People

 - 5 Simple Budget Cuts That Can Save $200 a Month

 - How to Track Down Unclaimed Funds Owed You

 - 32 Ways to Save Money on Your Utility Bills

 - Do You Need Credit Life Insurance When Buying a New Car?